 Many new network-oriented services have arisen with development of the Internet of things (IoT), and information networks are rapidly changing.
-Using these new services, we can send real-world information from cameras and sensors to the cloud, or perform highload processing such as image recognition or voice and sound recognition.
-For example, telexistence services using robots and Virtual Reality (VR)or Mixed Reality (MR) technologies are now being developed.
-The ANA Avatar project [1] investigates use of robotics and techniques for transmitting tactile sensations to develop services through which users operate avatar robots to communicate at remote places as if they were actually there.
+Using these new services, we can send real-world information from cameras and sensors to the cloud, or perform high-load processing such as image recognition or voice and sound recognition.
+For example, telexistence services using robots and Virtual Reality (VR) or Mixed Reality (MR) technologies are now being developed.
+The ANA Avatar project ANA (2017) investigates use of robotics and techniques for transmitting tactile sensations to develop services through which users operate avatar robots to communicate at remote places as if they were actually there.

 In such applications, application-level delay is a significant factor affecting service quality.
-However, communication distance and load concentrations can significantly increase application-level delay in cloud computing environments [2].
-Recently, multi-access edge computing (MEC) [2-4] has been standardized to mitigate increases in application-level delay for delay-sensitive services.
+However, communication distance and load concentrations can significantly increase application-level delay in cloud computing environments Baktir et al. (2017).
+Recently, multi-access edge computing (MEC) Hu et al. (2015); Taleb et al. (2017); Baktir et al. (2017) has been standardized to mitigate increases in application-level delay for delay-sensitive services.
 In an edge computing environment, computing resources and storage are allocated at the network edge so that processing required by end devices is performed at closer sites.
 This improves the responsiveness of applications by shortening communication distances and load distributions.

 Because many new network-oriented services have developed to meet various user requests, it is important to consider service designs that can accommodate as many services as possible when deploying network services in a MEC environment.
 However, implementation costs increase if developers must reconstruct entire services to meet different user requests or to adapt to environmental variation such as device evolution.
 Moreover, MEC environment resources are not necessarily the same as those in a cloud computing environment.
-Specifically, MEC environment resources

-Graduate School of Information Science and Technology, Osaka University, 1-5 Yamadaoka, Suita, Osaka, Japan are limited by spatial restrictions, making it difficult to locate all possible services, such those on the edge that can adapt to each user request and environmental variation.
+Specifically, MEC environment resources are limited by spatial restrictions, making it difficult to locate all possible services, such those on the edge that can adapt to each user request and environmental variation.
 It is therefore necessary to consider service structures that can change service behaviors in a flexible manner.
-Service function placement in MEC environments has been studied in, for example, [5] and [6], but most of them correspond to user mobility.
+Service function placement in MEC environments has been studied in, for example, Ouyang et al. (2018) and Liu et al. (2018), but most of them correspond to user mobility.
 We consider a service design where the developers can modify or add service functions in a flexible manner with less cost against changes of real environment and user requirements.